Samourai-Wallet/samourai-dojo/doc/DOCKER_setup.md

       * `BITCOIND_RPC_USER` = login protecting the access to the RPC API of your full node,
       * `BITCOIND_RPC_PASSWORD` = password protecting the access to the RPC API of your full node.
       * If your machine has a lot of RAM, it's recommended that you increase the value of `BITCOIND_DB_CACHE` for a faster Initial Block Download.
-      * This file also provides a few additional settings for advanced setups:
-        * static onion address for your full node,
-        * bitcoind RPC API exposed to external apps,
-        * use of an external full node.
-        See this [doc](./DOCKER_advanced_setups.md) for more details.

   * Edit docker-mysql.conf.tpl and provide a new value for the following parameters:
       * `MYSQL_ROOT_PASSWORD` = password protecting the root account of MySQL,